iamaryanyadavv/background-generator/README.md

 # background-generator
-Website to generate background for use with color gradient.
+Website to generate background for use with color gradient made using HTML, CSS and JS.